facultyofmusic/convolute/README.md

 #### Next steps on my todo list for this app:
 - animate convolution process.
-- convolution algorithm optimization: The current function used to convolute two functions is slow because it was..
-...meant to be a quick hand-waving solution with computational complexity of..
-...O(n^2).
-It can easily be changed to a O(n) algorithm by taking into account..
-...the finite differences between each step of increase in N.
+- convolution algorithm optimization: The current function used to convolute two functions is slow because it was meant to be a quick hand-waving solution with computational complexity of O(n^2).
+It can easily be changed to a O(n) algorithm by taking into account the finite differences between each step of increase in N.

 - make multiple (more than one) custom functions work.
 - add a button to save the result of a convolution as a new function.